DavidRFerreira/InformationRetrieval_EvaluationMetrics/README.md

 # Information Retrieval Metrics and Plots Computation

-A python script that computes common Information Retrieval's metrics and creates a Precision-Recall curve plot for a given set of results and a given set of the total number of relevant documents in the collection for each information need.
+A python script that computes common Information Retrieval's metrics and creates a Precision-Recall curve plot for a given set of results.

 **Metrics computed by this script:**
 - Set of Precision values.